 Accounts receivable: Accounts receivable are stated at the amounts invoiced to customers.
-Accounts receivables are typically due within 30 days after the issuance of the invoice.
+Accounts receivable are typically due within 30 days after the issuance of the invoice.
 Accounts outstanding longer than the contractual payment terms are considered past due.
-The Association's management provides an allowance for doubtful accounts, which is based upon a review of outstanding receivables, historical collection information and existing economic conditions.
-The Association's management considers accounts receivable to be fully collectible; accordingly, no allowance for doubtful accounts is necessary at March 31, 2023 and 2022.
+The Association's management provides an allowance for credit losses, which is based upon a review of outstanding receivables, historical collection information and existing economic conditions.
+The Association's management considers accounts receivable to be fully collectible; accordingly, no allowance for credit losses is necessary at March 31, 2024 and 2023.